lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 After all, this could be another viral moment...

-A clip of their pita-headed overlord owning some more 'boobed noobs' with his ferocious intellect and masterfully angular eyebrows...
+A clip of their pitta-headed overlord owning some more 'boobed noobs' with his ferocious intellect and masterfully angular eyebrows...

-And any one of these dweebs - yes even Nathan Neckbeard over there, four rows from the front, who had a bearded neck for a head - could be the lucky pita bread hat wearer who uploaded the clip to BagTube or BagTok or Instabag and got all the views.
+And any one of these dweebs - yes even Nathan Neckbeard over there, four rows from the front, who had a bearded neck for a head - could be the lucky pitta bread hat wearer who uploaded the clip to BagTube or BagTok or Instabag and got all the views.

-The pita bread headed man focused all of his watery-eyed attention on Lucy and Linda...
+The pitta bread headed man focused all of his watery-eyed attention on Lucy and Linda...

 Put his fingers together in an arched temple - presumably an act of prayer or - more than likely - self worship...

 And then launched this intellectual - or at least intelligible - attack on the two handbag-headed women...

-"My name is Jordan Pitabreadhead," he bellowed in a voice doing its best to sound post-pubescent, "and I have been sent here on a very important mission to fix The Crisis In Tiny Willies."
+"My name is Jordan Pittabreadhead," he bellowed in a voice doing its best to sound post-pubescent, "and I have been sent here on a very important mission to fix The Crisis In Tiny Willies."

 There was a slightly muted applause from the crowd - minus Lucy and Linda and the hamsters - as legs were crossed and heads were shook in a 'he's not talking about me and my big dong' gesture.